cpp-gamedev/blog/content/posts/cpp-build-process/index.md

 consists of three things: target information, global symbols and miscellaneous other data.

-The target information usually starts with a pair of strings describing the target.
+The target information starts with a pair of strings describing the target.
 For example, the target layout string describes:

 - The endianness